 When you finally make the decision to build a new home, it’s important to plan ahead and budget for it financially.
 You’ll want to make sure you have enough money saved so you can afford the location, home plan, materials, and upgrades that you desire.
-Use this house building budget guide to become knowledgeable about how much you’ll need to save and the steps you’ll need to take to save it.
+Use this house-building budget guide to learn how much you’ll need to save and the steps you’ll need to take to save it.

 Building a house with a home builder or developer is a popular option due to the amount of customization available.
 Communities built by home builders usually offer many amenities and are placed in ideal locations.
 Plus, they allow you to save up to 15 percent on home building costs compared to fully-customized homes.

 As you begin to configure your budget, consider the following factors.
-They will help you in determining just how much money you’ll need to save.
+They will help you determine how much money you’ll need to save.

 Before creating a house building budget, it’s recommended that you: